 1. Go to Settings > Photos > Cellular Data.

-2. Move the toggle next to Cellular Data and Unlimited Updates to ON position.
+2. On the next screen, move the slider next to Cellular Data and Unlimited Updates to ON position.

-This allows iPhone to automatically Upload Photos to use iCloud using Cellular Data, whenever Wi-Fi Network is not available.
+This allows iPhone to automatically upload photos to iCloud using cellular data, whenever Wi-Fi Network is not available.

 Note: If you are on a Limited Data Plan, enabling Cellular Data for Photos App can end up being expensive.